masabai/aws-center-disease-etl/README.md

 Scheduling:
 Pipeline orchestrated via AWS Step Functions and scheduled with EventBridge.
 Pipeline dynamically reports success/failure in Step Functions, with SNS notifications.

+### Phase IV: Basic CDC ETL with PySpark in Databricks Community Edition
+Re-create the CDC ETL pipeline inside a managed Spark environment using Databricks Community Edition (DBCE).
+Showcase PySpark transformation, data validation with Great Expectations (GX), loading processed datasets to Unity Catalog volumes, and scheduling with Databricks Jobs.

+**Note:**
+The runtime may appear longer in the job run screenshot because DBCE has single-node clusters with limited resources.
+This environment is intended for learning and prototyping, so performance does not reflect full-scale production Spark clusters.

+##### Flow chart: data.gov-> (s3)-> E (DBCE) -> T(DBCE)-> V(DBCE)->L(DBCE)-> job runs